Homeowner shares how they saved $1,400 on new home's plumbing upgrades

 What everyone's saying

-Homeowners who have switched from traditional appliances to modern heat pump water heaters often report lower energy bills, and this comment section is no different.
+Homeowners who have switched from traditional appliances to modern heat pump water heaters often report lower energy bills.
+This comment section is no different.

 One homeowner commented: "Ours has dropped a bit over a third off of our power bill which I am absolutely stoked with!"